 Complications are rare.
 If you are planning to have a PET scan, your doctor will review a list of possible complications.

 Some people have a bad reaction to the contrast dye.
 The contrast is the chemical that improves the details in the pictures.
 In some people, the contrast can cause allergic reactions or kidney problems.

 A PET scan does use radiation.
 You and your doctor will weigh the harms and benefits of this test.
 A PET scan may not be advised if you are pregnant.

 Be sure to discuss these risks with your doctor before the test.
 Let your doctor know about any allergies or unrelated illnesses you may have.

 You will be given a radioactive substance.
 This may be done through an injection, or in some cases, you will be asked to breathe in a gas.
 It will travel through your blood to the area of the body being studied.
 It takes 30-90 minutes for the substance to be absorbed by the tissue.
 When the substance has been absorbed, the scan can take place.

 You will lie on a table and be moved into a machine that looks like a large, square doughnut.
 This machine detects and records the energy levels from the substance that was injected earlier.
 The images are viewed on a computer monitor.
 The scan lasts about 30-45 minutes.
 You may be asked to perform specific tasks before or during the test.
 For example, during a heart PET scan, you may be asked to walk on a treadmill.

 Drink plenty of fluids to help the radioactive substance pass from your body.

-At least two hours
+At least 2 hours